bbauska/meta-react-basics/README.md

 </p>
 <!-- ![](./images/image035.png){width="6.5625in" height="0.575in"} -->

-Notice that the first letter of the component name is capitalized.
+<p>Notice that the first letter of the component name is capitalized.</p>

-This is because there's a difference in how React treats capitalized, and non-capitalized component names.
+<p>This is because there's a difference in how React treats capitalized,
+and non-capitalized component names.</p>

-It's important to remember that all component names in React must be capitalized.
-Why is this?
+<p>It's important to remember that all component names in React must be
+capitalized.
+Why is this?</p>

-Well, because React treats lowercase components as regular HTML elements.
+<p>Well, because React treats lowercase components as regular HTML
+elements.</p>

-Capitalizing a component name helps React to distinguish JSX elements from HTML elements.
+<p>Capitalizing a component name helps React to distinguish JSX elements
+from HTML elements.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-m.
 (42) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->